fabirt/weather-forecast-app/README.md

 - **DayNight Theme:** Support dark theme for Android 10 (API level 29) and higher.

 - **Transitions:** Window content transitions using Android Transitions API.

+- **Shortcuts:** To quickly start common or recommended tasks within the app.